A modal analysis of the behavior of inertial particles in turbulence: Introduction

-The primary assumption associated with Eq.~\eqref{SL}, which we refer to as SL hereafter, is that the Lyapunov exponents $\lambda_i$ are much smaller than 1.
+The primary assumption associated with Eq.~\eqref{SL}, which we refer to as SL (Small Lyapunov) hereafter, is that the Lyapunov exponents $\lambda_i$ are much smaller than 1.
 This assumption is valid at relatively small St in which $\lambda_i$ are also small.
-Comparing Eqs.~\eqref{RM} and \eqref{SL}, SL can be considered as the filtered RM which accounts for unresponsiveness of particles to high frequency fluctuations.
+Comparing Eqs.~\eqref{RM} and \eqref{SL}, SL can be considered as the filtered RM which accounts for unresponsiveness of particles to high-frequency fluctuations.
 As St $\to 0$, SL exactly reproduces RM.
 At this limit, $\omega^2$ in the denominator of Eq.~\eqref{SL} can be neglected, thus reproducing Eq.~\eqref{RM} exactly.
-Both SL and RM are a linear function of rotation-rate and strain-rate, predicting a stronger segregation proportional to $\|\bl S\| - \|\bl \Omega\|$.
-A comparison against the reference numerical results over a wide range of St showed that SL and RM provide accurate predictions for small St. At higher St, although SL remains bounded and provides a better prediction than RM does, it still deviates from the reference due to the underlying assumption of $|\lambda_i| \ll 1$.
+Both SL and RM are a linear function of the rotation-rate and strain-rate tensors, predicting a $\mathcal C$ that changes linearly with $Q$.
+Due to this linearity, both formulations predict dispersion ($\mathcal C > 0$) only for rotating flows ($Q > 0$) and clustering ($\mathcal C < 0$) only for straining flows ($Q < 0$).
+Neither of them predicts clustering for a rotating flow or dispersion for a straining flow.
+While these predictions agree with the numerical simulations at small St, they break down at higher Stokes numbers.
+Although SL remains bounded and provides a better prediction than RM, it still deviates from the reference for ${\rm St} > \mathcal O(1)$ due to the underlying assumption of $|\lambda_i| \ll 1$.

-The objective of this study is to derive an analytical relationship for $\mathcal C({\rm St}; \tilde \rho^{\rm Q})$ that is valid at both small and large St. In what follows, we present a step-by-step derivation of an asymptotic solution, extracted from the linearized form of Eq.~\eqref{stokes}.
-Then, we compare the prediction of RM, SL, and our solution to the reference.
+The objective of this study is to derive an analytical relationship for $\mathcal C({\rm St}; \tilde \rho^{\rm Q})$ which is valid at both small and large St. In what follows, we present a step-by-step derivation of a solution that is extracted from Eq.~\eqref{stokes} for particles experiencing statistically isotropic flow.
+Then, we compare the prediction of RM, SL, and our solution to the reference numerical results.
 For this purpose, we first consider a one-dimensional unimodal oscillatory flow.
 Through this case, we test the accuracy of the proposed solution and discuss its implications.
-Then, we extend our analysis to more complex multidimensional flows, oscillating at a continuous range of frequencies.
-We consider a two-dimensional synthetic straining flow and three-dimensional isotropic turbulence for this purpose.
-Prediction of RM, SL, and the present analysis will be compared at a wide range of Stokes numbers, studying their outcome in regimes of particle segregation and mixing.
-As a byproduct of our analysis, we establish a relationship between the second moments of the finite-time Lyapunov exponent of inertial particles pairs and their respective Lyapunov exponents.
+Then, we extend our analysis to more complex multi-dimensional flows, oscillating at a continuous range of frequencies.
+We consider three-dimensional isotropic turbulence for this purpose, where we compare all the analyses at a wide range of Stokes numbers.